 Key Takeaways

-- Knowledge workers spend an average of 1.8 hours a day searching for information they already have (McKinsey, 2022).
-NotebookLM cuts that time down — but it still traps your research inside with no export or organization tools.
+- Knowledge workers spend an average of 1.8 hours per day searching for information they already have (McKinsey, 2022).
+NotebookLM cuts that time, but it still traps your research inside with no export or organization tools.

-- Kortex is a browser extension that adds export, import, automation, and organization directly inside NotebookLM.
-No separate app, no data leaving your browser.
+- Kortex adds export, import, automation, and organization directly inside NotebookLM — no separate app, no data leaving your browser.

 - Setup takes under 2 minutes: install on Chrome, sign in with Google, and your first export is one click away.